 Common Symptoms of Migraines & Headaches

-• Nausea or visual aura
+• Nausea or stomach upset (migraine patterns)

 What Patients Commonly Report